SpaDA: A Spatial Dataflow Architecture Programming Language: SpaDA Language Design

-The pipelined reduction phase uses alternating \texttt{red} and \texttt{blue} streams.
-Using two streams ensures that no PE attempts to send and receive from the same stream simultaneously.
-The pipelined approach minimizes contention and is very efficient for large vector sizes~\cite{DBLP:conf/hpdc/LuczynskiGIWSH24}.
 Using two streams ensures that no PE attempts to send and receive from the same stream simultaneously, which would otherwise cause communication conflicts and undefined behavior.
+The pipelined approach minimizes contention and is near-optimal for large vector sizes~\cite{DBLP:conf/hpdc/LuczynskiGIWSH24}.
 This double-buffered strategy effectively maintains data flow without interruptions.
-In detail, the reduction proceeds as follows:
+In summary, this kernel demonstrates how our language’s constructs enable efficient pipelined reductions by providing explicit control over data movement and computation.